harness/developer-hub/docs/infra-as-code-management/workspaces/project-setup/opa-workspace.md

 - **provisioner**: the provisioner (terraform).
 - **provisioner_version**: the provisioner version.
 - **repository**: the repository we pull the IAC from.
-- **repository_commit**: the commit or tag we pull from the IAC code from.
+- **repository_commit**: the commit or tag we pull from the IAC code.
 Should be null if repository_branch is specified.
 - **repository_branch**: the branch we pull from the IAC code from.
 Should be null if repository_commit is specified.
 - **repository_connector**: the connector used to pull the IAC.
 The exact attributes within this object change depending on the type of connector.
 - **status**: the workspace status.